-Scrapy runs on Python 2.7 and Python 3.3 or above.
+Scrapy runs on Python 2.7 and Python 3.4 or above under CPython (default Python implementation) and PyPy (starting with PyPy 5.9).

 If you're using Anaconda or Miniconda, you can install the package from the conda-forge channel, which has up-todate packages for Linux, Windows and OS X.